meteor/postgres-packages/docs/migrations.md

 ## Installing and running PostgreSQL

-Currently, we only have directions for Mac OS and Windows.
+Currently, we only have directions for Mac OS, Windows and Ubuntu.
 Please add more for other systems!

 ### On Mac